hazelcast-guides/stream-processing-fundamentals/README.md

 > If you haven't already done so, navigate to https://viridian.hazelcast.com, create an
 > account, and create a new "Production" cluster.
 This will deploy a 3 node cluster.

-You will need to do some cluster configuration before the monitoring pipeline will work on Viridian.
-You'll need to enable event journals on the "machine_events" map.
-The "refdata_loader" service will automatically do the required setup but you will need to deploy classes to the server first.
+You will need to enable event journals on the "machine_events" map before deploying the Pipeline.
+The "refdata_loader" service will automatically do the required setup but it requires that certain classes be available on the server classpath.

 > **TO DO**
 >